 What is scleroderma?

-Scleroderma is a chronic disease that causes abnormal growth of connective tissue.
-It can affect the joints, skin, and internal organs.
+Scleroderma is a rare, long-term (chronic) disease that causes abnormal growth of connective tissue.
+It can affect the joints, skin, cartilage, and internal organs.
 It is degenerative and gets worse over time.
-The disease can be in one area of the body.
-This is known as localized scleroderma.
+The disease can be in one part of the body.
+This is called localized scleroderma.
 Or it may affect the whole body.
-This is known as systemic sclerosis.
+This is a more serious condition called systemic sclerosis.
 Scleroderma is more common in women.

 What causes scleroderma?

 Scleroderma is thought to be an autoimmune disease.
 This means the symptoms are caused by the body attacking its own healthy tissues.
-Genes play a role in the disease, but the environment also plays a role.
-Family members of patients with scleroderma have a mildly increased risk of developing scleroderma.
-However, many patients with scleroderma do not have family members with the condition.
+Genes play a role in the disease, but the environment may also play a role.
+Family members of people with scleroderma have a mildly increased risk of developing scleroderma.
+But many people with scleroderma don't have family members with the condition.

 What are the symptoms of scleroderma?

 Scleroderma can lead to scarring of the skin, joints, and internal organs.
-Symptoms can occur a bit differently in each person, and may include:
+Symptoms can be a bit different for each person, and may include: